anp-scp/commit_crawler/readme.md

 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ analyze   To analyze the commits counts of a task                                                                           │
 │ list      List existing tasks                                                                                               │
-│ measure   To fetch and process the commits from given repository (main branch).
+│ crawl     To fetch and process the commits from given repository (main branch).
 Task name is to differentitae between jobs  │
 │ remove    To delete a task                                                                                                  │
 │ rlimit    To get reamining rate limit                                                                                       │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯